SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Experiments

 \subsection{Ablation Studies}

-In this section, we conduct ablation studies on the three components of SEGA: Gaussian smoothing, gradient ensembling, and perturbation filtering.
+In this section, we conduct ablation studies on the CLIVE dataset to evaluate the three components of SEGA: Gaussian smoothing, gradient ensembling, and perturbation filtering.
 First, we explore the effectiveness of the first two components on transferability as well as the parameters chosen for these parts.
 Then, we evaluate the impact of the perturbation filtering on imperceptibility and transferability.
 All experiments in this section attack the DBCNN as the target model.

 \textbf{Effectiveness of Gaussian smoothing and gradient ensembling.} Table~\ref{tab:ab_overview} presents the ablation study on Gaussian smoothing and gradient ensembling.
-In the table, ``Gauss.(\usym{2715})" indicates that for a source model $f$, the gradient $\nabla f(x)$ is directly used to guide the generation of adversarial examples, instead of using the gradient of the Gaussian-smoothed function.
-And ``Ens.(\usym{2715})" denotes that only HyperIQA is used as the source model, instead of the full set of source models \{HyperIQA, LinearityIQA, LIQE\}.
+In the table, ``Gauss. ($\times$)" indicates that for a source model $f$, the gradient $\nabla f(x)$ is directly used to guide the generation of adversarial examples, instead of using the gradient of the Gaussian-smoothed function.
+And ``Ens. ($\times$)" denotes that only HyperIQA is used as the source model, instead of the full set of source models \{HyperIQA, LinearityIQA, LIQE\}.
 Table~\ref{tab:ab_overview} demonstrates that both components contribute to improving the transferability of adversarial examples, with their combination yielding the best results.
 Furthermore, Gaussian smoothing proves to be more effective than gradient ensembling in enhancing transferability.